 - swimming pools

-- water fountains
+- drinking from water fountains

 - physical contact with a person who has HIV

 - consuming foods prepared by a person with the virus

 - sharing eating utensils or other personal items

 The risks of contracting the virus through other methods of exposure, such as biting, scratching, and thrown bodily fluids, are either extremely small or nonexistent.

 HIV may be contracted from used needles such as those shared by intravenous drug users.